 It would be probably a mistake to consider the five pillars as present only in Ismaili houses.
 Here is an example of pillars in a Shia house of old Ganish city.
 The pillars are of special interest due to their carved ornaments.

-Importance of material choice for a comfortable and healthy floor
+Importance of raw material choice for a comfortable and healthy accomodation.

 The platform floor, where people sit and sleep, is usually made of wood or mud.
 It is covered with thick carpets.
 Note, it seems that the Tajik Wakhi way (probably influenced by Russian habits) of hanging heavy wool carpets on the walls is not a tradition from Gojal.
 The most which can be observed is a partial or complete wall cover with a thin fabric having colored patterns.
 Otherwise, walls are just painted.